-Description The sem_close() function indicates that the calling process is finished using the named semaphore sem .
+Description The sem_close () function indicates that the calling process is finished using the named semaphore sem.
 The sem_close() function deallocates (that is, make available for reuse by a subsequent sem_open() by this process) any system resources allocated by the system for use by this process for this semaphore.
 The effect of subsequent use of the semaphore indicated by sem by this process is undefined.
 The name mapping for this named semaphore is also destroyed.
 The call fails if the semaphore is currently locked.

-Note: This interface is optional and is defined only if CONFIG_NAMED_SEMA is true.
-Includes xmk.h, semaphore.h int sem_post(sem_t sem) Parameters sem is the semaphore identifier.
-Returns 0 on success. -1 on failure and sets errno appropriately.
+$\textit{Note:} \ \ \text{This interface is optional and is defined only if $\tt CONFIG_NAMED_SEMA$ is}$ true.

+int sem post (sem t sem)

+-1 on failure and sets errno appropriately.
 The errno can be set to EINVAL if the semaphore identifier is invalid.

-Description The $sem_post()$ function performs an unlock operation on the semaphore referenced by the sem identifier.
+Description The sem_post () function performs an unlock operation on the semaphore referenced by the sem identifier.

 If the semaphore value resulting from this operation is positive, then no threads were blocked waiting for the semaphore to become unlocked and the semaphore value is incremented.

-If the value of the semaphore resulting from this operation is zero or negative, then one of the threads blocked waiting for the semaphore is allowed to return successfully from its call to $sem_wait()$.
+If the value of the semaphore resulting from this operation is zero or negative, then one of the threads blocked waiting for the semaphore is allowed to return successfully from its call to sem_wait().
 This is either the first thread on the queue, if scheduling mode is SCHED_RR or, it is the highest priority thread in the queue, if scheduling mode is SCHED_PRIO.

 Note: If an unlink operation was requested on the semaphore, the post operation performs an unlink when no more processes are waiting on the semaphore.

-Includes xmk.h, semaphore.h int sem_unlink (const char name) Parameters name is the name that refers to the semaphore.
-Returns 0 on success. -1 on failure and errno is set appropriately. errno can be set to ENOENT - If an entry for name cannot be located.
+int sem_unlink(const char name)

+Parameters name is the name that refers to the semaphore.

+-1 on failure and \emph{errno} is set appropriately. \emph{errno} can be set to ENOENT - If an entry for name cannot be located.

 Description The sem_unlink() function removes the semaphore named by the string name.
-If the semaphore named by name has processes blocked on it, then sem_unlink() has no immediate effect on the state of the semaphore.
+If the semaphore named by name has processes blocked on it, then $sem_unlink()$ has no immediate effect on the state of the semaphore.
 The destruction of the semaphore is postponed until all blocked and locking processes relinquish the semaphore.
-Calls to sem_open() to recreate or reconnect to the semaphore refer to a new semaphore after sem_unlink() is called.
-The sem_unlink() call does not block until all references relinquish the semaphore; it returns immediately.
+Calls to $sem_open()$ to recreate or reconnect to the semaphore refer to a new semaphore after $sem_unlink()$ is called.
+The $sem_unlink()$ call does not block until all references relinquish the semaphore; it returns immediately.

 Note: If an unlink operation had been requested on the semaphore, the unlink is performed on a post operation that sees that no more processes waiting on the semaphore.
 This interface is optional and is defined only if CONFIG_NAMED_SEMA is true.
-Includes xmk.h, semaphore.h